Square Foot Gardening

 So much food can be grown in a single square foot of space that you will not be able to believe it.
 Plants love growing close together, intertwining and supporting each other.
 Trellises and other structures allow you to stretch your square foot straight up as high as you would like to go.
 The best part is that square foot gardening barely requires any water.
 It is efficient, effective, attractive, and delicious.

 Square foot gardening is ideal for areas with poor soil.
-Since the bed is minuscule, it can easily be supplemented with compost and fertilizers.
+Since the bed is minuscule, you can easily supplement it with compost and fertilizers.
 An average home produces more than enough compost to keep the soil fertile.
 The plants will thrive for the season after season, fruiting and die back in their turns.
-Intelligent planting is probably useful, but it is not critical.
+Intelligent planting is probably proper, but it is not critical.
 A few seasons of trial and error will quickly establish what works for your particular climate, soil, and gardening style.

 Protecting a square foot garden is easy.
-The area is so small that a cage or fence has no trouble keeping rodents and pests at bay.
+The area is so tiny that a cage or fence has no trouble keeping rodents and pests at bay.
 The tiny investment of time and in a garden is richly rewarded with delicious, nutritious food.
 Pennies of water a day turn into dollars worth of organic produce.
 A square foot garden is an excellent choice for anyone whether they live in the heart of the country or center of the city.